 Flattening and deleting layers

 Miss flattening?
 Don’t worry, you can still flatten your layers by clicking the Flatten button in the bottom left corner of the Layers palette (the stacked squares with the down arrow).
-This is helpful if you want to apply textures or effects to your overlays, since they will only be applied to the background image.
+This is helpful if you want to apply textures or effects to your graphics, since they will only be applied to the background image.

 Tip: If you’re editing a template and you’ve replaced one of our images with one of your own, the only way to touch up that image is to flatten it to the background.